Atrix256/SampleZoo/contributing.md

 * gather your list of sampling patterns, tests, etc on this page. from progressive projective blue noise project and email etc.
 * clang tidy for style guidelines?
 Or google C++ style guide? or clang-format? "clang-format -style=google"
 * also an editor config? https://editorconfig.org/
+* Is there a way to make the documentation more auto-generated somehow, for less maintenance?

 ### Sampling Patterns
 * 1d basic LDS